Kathryn Priest-Peries

 Registered Social Worker + Registered Clinical Counsellor

-The Assessment and treatment of PTSD and other trauma, grief and loss, depression, anxiety, relationship issues, working with Indigenous clients, and issues related to the LGBTQ2S+.
+Assessment and treatment of PTSD and other trauma, Grief and loss, Depression, Anxiety, Relationship issues, Working with indigenous clients, LGBTQ2S+ issues

-Advanced level practitioner with Crime Victims Assistance Program
+- Advanced level practitioner with the Crime Victim Assistance Program (CVAP)

 About Kathryn: